VALORPartners

 Restructured a stalled redevelopment agency, rebuilt the project pipeline, and installed a quarterly performance cadence reporting directly to the board.

-Aligned staffing, financial controls, and patient throughput standards across newly acquired locations.
+Aligned staffing, financial controls, and property operating standards across newly acquired assets.
 Built the operating model the platform now scales on.

 P3 coordination between developer and municipality